Concordium/concordium.github.io/source/shared/net/references/transactions.rst

 .. code-block:: console

-   $concordium-client transaction send-gtu-encrypted--sender A --receiver B --amount 8
+   $concordium-client transaction send-shielded--sender A --receiver B --amount 8

 This command does the following: